manishkumar03/manishkumar03.github.io/_posts/2021-04-06-OAuth-flow-for-Twitter.md

 Twitter uses OAuth 1.0a which is based around cryptographic hash function and does not assume a secure connection whereas the newer and more common OAuth 2.0 standard relies on TLS layer encryption for data security.
 This article is about OAuth 1.0a.

 ## How does a cryptographic hash function make data secure
 OAuth 1.0a protocol does not assume the network connection to be secure; instead, it relies on a cryptographic hash function (HMAC-SHA1) to verify the data integrity and authenticity of a message.
-Note that the data isn’t hidden from attackers; it just can’t be modified without the recepient knowing about it.
+Note that the data isn’t hidden from attackers; it just can’t be modified without the recipient knowing about it.

 Let’s see how it works in practice using our old friends [Alice and Bob](https://en.wikipedia.org/wiki/Alice_and_Bob).